westonio/b2-mid-mod/README.md

 As a user,
 When I visit the employee show page,
-I do not see any tickets listed that are not assigned to the employee and I see a form to add a ticket to this department.
+I do not see any tickets listed that are not assigned to the employee and I see a form to add a ticket to this employee.
 When I fill in the form with the id of a ticket that already exists in the database and I click submit
 Then I am redirected back to that employees show page